Dairy farming in New Zealand: Milk pricing

 Dairy farmers are paid by milk processors based on the amount of milk solids (protein and fat) sold.
 For the 2019–20 season, Fonterra paid farmers $7.14 per kilogram of milk solids (kgMS) excluding GST, with other processors paying between $6.75 and $9.96 per kgMS.
 Farmers are penalised if they supply milk that fails to meet quality standards, for example, if there is a high somatic cell count or antibiotics are present.

 In 2011 controversy arose over the retail price of milk in New Zealand, leading to an enquiry by a government select committee and a small scale price war.

 Regulation

 Historically local authorities were responsible for controlling milk distribution and sale.
 In 1968, the Milk Act of 1967 established the New Zealand Milk Board to handle the inspection and monitor distribution of milk instead of local authorities.

+From the late 20th century, regulation of the dairy industry increasingly shifted away from product specific controls toward broader, risk based food safety frameworks.
+This transition reflected changes in domestic consumption patterns, the growing importance of export markets, and the need to align New Zealand’s regulatory settings with international food safety standards.
+Rather than regulating milk and dairy products through narrowly defined statutes, responsibility for food safety oversight became consolidated under nationally consistent legislation applying across the wider food sector.

+This approach placed greater emphasis on managing food safety risks throughout the supply chain, from primary production through processing and distribution, while allowing for different regulatory pathways based on scale and risk profile.
+These changes culminated in the introduction of the Food Act 2014, which modernised New Zealand’s food safety regime by replacing earlier legislation and establishing a unified framework for regulating dairy processors alongside other food producers, while maintaining sector specific rules for dairy products within that broader system.